Welcome to Children’s Sunshine Chiropractic

 At Children’s Sunshine Chiropractic our Doctors have completed post graduate studies in Chiropractic paediatrics for babies and children.
 They both have over 10 years treating experience and have first hand experience, having children themselves.

-Dr Scott Baker is one of the few chiropractors on the coast who primarily focuses on only babies and children.
+Dr Scott Baker and Dr Sarah Drovandi are one of the few chiropractors on the coast who primarily focuses on only babies and children.

 Dr Darcy Brown focuses on adults, pregnant women and also babies/ children.